Spring 2025

 South Africa is a country with a turbulent history, with resultant large inequalities in wealth, education, and health.
 However, despite the challenges it faces, it has developed significant expertise in the prevention and treatment of infectious diseases, particularly in addressing TB and HIV.
 Cape Town is the provincial capital of the Western Cape, with a population of approximately 1.6 million inhabitants.
 English, Xhosa, and Afrikaans are the three most commonly spoken languages in Cape Town.
 According to national policy, public health care is provided along a tiered referral system.
 Primary care clinics provide access points to health services, with more complicated conditions being referred to secondary level hospitals.

 Somerset Hospital in Cape Town is a major affiliated teaching hospital of the University of Cape Town School of Medicine.
-GHP is pleased to offer clinical rotations in Emergency Medicine, Pediatrics, Internal Medicine, Psychiatry, and Obstetrics & Gynecology at Somerset Hospital in the spring of 2024.
+GHP is pleased to offer clinical rotations in Emergency Medicine and Pediatrics, at Somerset Hospital in the spring of 2025.
 With these rotations, students often perform blood draws and start IVs, and become more skilled in these areas.

 Drs.
 Kelechi Okpara '23, Alex Vesling '23, and Lauren Textor '23 reflect on their MS4 global health clinical rotation in Cape Town, South Africa.